)

 value of

-ms for depth-limited wind-sea conditions in the North Sea.
+for depth-limited wind-sea conditions in the North Sea.
 This value is derived

 from revisiting the energy balance equation employing an alternative deep water dissipation.

-Recently, in Zijlema et al. (2012) it was found that a unified value of ms can be used if the
+Recently, in Zijlema et al. (2012) it was found that a unified value of

 second order polyomial fit for wind drag of Eq.
 (2.36) is employed.